clsync/clsync/README.md

 To do a HA cluster I've tried a lot of different solutions, like "simple rsync by cron", "glusterfs", "ocfs2 over drbd", "common mirrorable external storage", "incron + perl + rsync", "inosync", "lsyncd" and so on.
-When I started to write the utility we was using "lsyncd", "ceph" and "ocfs2 over drbd".
+When I started to write the utility we were using "lsyncd", "ceph" and "ocfs2 over drbd".
 However all of this solutions doesn't arrange me, so I was have to write own utility for this purpose.